percona/pxb-docs/docs/reduction-in-locks.md

 The `--lock-ddl=REDUCED` option features are as follows:

-* Acquire and release the backup lock quickly: The backup process minimizes the time it holds the backup lock, allowing for concurrent DDL operations.
+* Acquire and release the backup lock quickly: The backup process minimizes the time the server holds the backup lock, allowing for concurrent DDL operations.

-    ??? note "Comparing the backup duration with --lock-ddl=REDUCED"
+    ??? note "Comparing the server lock duration with --lock-ddl=REDUCED"

         While we strive to provide accurate performance benchmarks, real-world results may vary depending on your hardware and software configurations.